mozaik-association/mozaik/docs/email-marketing.md

     - Create an email with a subject and a preview text.
     - Include contacts even if they have an op-out communication preference.
-    - Choose to create an email from an Odoo template or to write a mail with a simplified mail editor.
+    - Choose to create an email from an Odoo template or to write a mail with the simplified mail editor.
 For the simplified mail editor, you also have the possibility to create mail templates in advance and simply select the one you need when creating a mailing.
 Thereafter, with the Odoo standard, you have the possibility to customize the content of the mail by adding personalized fields as the name or address of each recipient.

 !!! info